sagelga/sagelga/docs/experience/README.md

 ## Volunteer
 *2018*<br>
 **Senior advisor and referee**<br>
-In 'Website in PHP and JS' competition on IT Open House 2018.
+Advisor and refereee in 'PHP and JavaScript' competition on IT Open House 2018.

 *2017*<br>
 **Education Team Member**<br>